Jon A. Leydens

 Dr. Leydens has also taught a graduate course for engineers and scientists (Academic Publishing) as well as the undergraduate courses Writing Proposals, Nature and Human Values, and EPICS I (a first-year engineering design course that emphasizes communication and teamwork).
 Other past classes included Media and the Environment and Advanced Science Communication.

 During his first seven years at Mines, Dr. Leydens wore three administrative hats: chair of the campus Writing Across the Curriculum (WAC) Committee, Writing Center Director, and Coordinator of First-Year Writing.
-Remarkably, he remained sane (well, for an academic).
-He continued to chair the campus WAC Committee until 2011, and has served on multiple HASS, CSM, and national committees.
+He has also served on multiple HASS, CSM, and national committees.

 Honors and Awards

+In 2017, Dr. Leydens served as lead author on a paper that won the Best Paper Award from the American Society for Engineering Education, Minorities in Engineering Division.
 In 2015-16, Dr. Leydens won the Exemplar in Engineering Ethics Education Award from the National Academy of Engineering (NAE), along with Mines colleagues Juan C. Lucena and Kathryn Johnson.
-In 2016, our initiative, “Enacting Macroethics: Making Social Justice Visible in Engineering Education” was showcased on the NAE’s Online Ethics Center for Engineering and Science website.

-Dr. Leydens has been co-principal investigator in NSF-funded research and curriculum development projects, including Enhancing Engineering Education through Humanitarian Ethics, focused on researching and developing curricula at the intersection between humanitarianism and engineering ethics, and Engineering and Social Justice: Research and Education of (In)commensurable Fields of Practice, in which researchers are implementing a research and educational initiative on the interface between engineering and social justice.
+Dr. Leydens has been co-principal investigator in multiple NSF-funded research projects, including Enhancing Engineering Education through Humanitarian Ethics, focused on researching and developing curricula at the intersection between humanitarianism and engineering ethics, and Engineering and Social Justice: Research and Education of (In)commensurable Fields of Practice, in which researchers are implementing a research and educational initiative on the interface between engineering and social justice.
 His most recent NSF grant, Understanding the Formation of Sociotechnical Thinking in Engineering Education, investigates the processes by which engineering students form their abilities to engineer sociotechnically and how sociotechnical thinking impacts engineering habits of mind, including specific engineering values, attitudes, and skills.
-To date, Dr. Leydens has been PI or Co-PI on intra- and extramural grants totaling over $1.3 million.
+To date, Dr. Leydens has been PI or Co-PI on intra- and extramural grants totaling nearly $1.8 million.